LEJOG week two wrap-up

 My event in Bath was at Johns Bikes; I spoke to a small but attentive group, then headed off to the Bristol-Bath railway path to find a good spot to pitch my tent.
 A clearing by the River Avon partway along the path was perfect.

 The next morning I continued along the disused railway path to arrive in Bristol, making it nearly 30 miles since I’d had to cycle amongst motor traffic.
 In Bristol I held two events, one at Roll for the Soul cycling cafe/workshop, and the other at Stanfords map and book shop.
-Both events were exceptionally well attended (60 people at Roll for the Soul and 40 at Stanfords!) and great fun.
+Both events were sold out and great fun.

 There followed the most enjoyable day of cycling yet.
-The River Avon led me out of Bristol where I passed under Isambard Kingdom Brunel’s spectacular Clifton Suspension Bridge perched precariously halfway up a cliff, then onwards to Avonmouth where the Avon flows into the Severn.
+The River Avon led me out of Bristol where I passed under Isambard Kingdom Brunel’s spectacular Clifton Suspension Bridge, then onwards to Avonmouth where I met the Severn.
 This is a heavily industrial area, and gives a wholly different experience to the traffic free riverside path of the earlier part of the day.
-I followed the Severn towards the older of the two Severn bridges, the ever-growing view of both the suspension bridge and the Second Severn Crossing (cable stayed bridge) a source of constant delight.
+I followed the banks northwards towards the older of the two Severn bridges, the ever-growing view of both the suspension bridge and the Second Severn Crossing (cable stayed bridge) a source of constant delight.
 Crossing the Severn by bike was utterly spectacular, if slightly terrifying!

 From there the road ascended out of Chepstow, then descended towards Tintern to follow the luscious Wye Valley all the way to Monmouth; a delightful route of easy cycling and beautiful scenery.

-I stopped overnight in Hereford then it was on to Shrewsbury where my event had a very small but very lovely audience, and after that it was on to Chester where I met Sarah who had just caught a train up from London.
-I had an afternoon signing at the Waterstones then we were free to explore Chester – which was packed with people in posh frocks who’d been at the races.
+I stopped overnight in Hereford then it was on to Shrewsbury where my event, organised by Pengwern Books, had a very small but very lovely audience, and after that it was on to Chester where I met my sister Sarah who had just caught a train up from London.
+I had an afternoon signing at the Waterstones then we were free to explore Chester, which was packed with people in posh frocks who’d been at the races.

 Sarah and I rode to Manchester on Sunday, picking up the Transpennine trail just south of Warrington and following it along a disused railway line almost all of the way to Sale.
 Sarah then headed home on the train while I settled in at Jackson’s Boat pub, where I later gave a talk to a lovely group of cyclists, one of whom had arrived on a Penny Farthing!